Valknut symbol meaning

 Hrungnir

-This also makes sense within the context of death, and Hrungnir was a spirit of night, winter, darkness and the grave.
-Nevertheless, most scholars have dismissed this interpretation in favour of an association with Odin.
+This association with Hrungnir also makes sense within the context of death.
+Hrungnir was probably a spirit of night, winter, darkness and the grave.
+Nevertheless, most scholars have dismissed this interpretation in favor of an association with Odin.

 The Valknut Meaning